Living and studying in Australia is an experience that you’ll remember for a lifetime, so make sure you’re prepared.

 There are lots of ways to get out and start making new friends once you're in Sydney.
-Orientation Week is your first chance to meet other students in your faculty, get involved in mentor programs and join clubs and societies.
+Welcome Week is your first chance to meet other students in your faculty, get involved in mentor programs and join clubs and societies.

-At Orientation Week, held each year in the week before Semester 1 commences, make sure to attend as many events and activities as possible so you can connect with fellow students and have all your questions answered before classes begin.
+At Welcome Week, held each year in the week before Semester 1 commences, make sure to attend as many events and activities as possible so you can connect with fellow students and have all your questions answered before classes begin.

 There are a number of events for international students, so be sure to refer to the website to find out when and where to go.